luqmaanessop/frontTuesday_memoization/README.md

 <MemoComp prop1="a" prop2="b" /> // renders new elements
 ```

-## Hints
+## Hints:

-### Use React memo like this to solve the rerendering issue:
+### React memo is used like this to solve the rerendering issue:

-#### React memo says, only allow me to rerender if my incoming props are changing.
+#### React memo says, only allow me to rerender if my incoming props are changing based on referential equality, every time we go through a render cylce we end up creating a brand new object with new functions if declared inside

 ```
 in the ChildCounter , Navbar components